Shadowtech1234/Lifesteal-mod/README.md

 How to download:
 PC:
 To download the file, you have to click on the file that says .mcaddon at the end, there are 2, some work well for others, and some don'nt so try both.
 Once clicking this, you must click download raw file.
 Once you do that, you will have the file.
+Or if you need the files for PocketMine servers, you will need to go into the folder named "For PocketMine Servers" and download both of the raw files in that folder.
+If you are confused for what the Customies thing is, it allows PocketMine servers to allow the Lifesteal Mod work without corroption.
+If you don'nt belive me and think that it is a virus, you can try for yourself by only using the "lifesteal.phar", it won'nt work unless the Customies is with it.

 XBOX:
 Get the app file downloader on the store and download it.
 Once you do that, click "Download" then click "From URL", then put in the url: https://github.com/Shadowtech1234/Lifesteal-mod-test/blob/main/Life-Steal-hearts1.mcaddon    or      https://github.com/Shadowtech1234/Lifesteal-mod-test/blob/main/Lifesteal-Addon-MCPE-1.20.mcaddon   , after this, click on download raw file.